burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

                         verbose=1)
 ```

-Here is a full code for __DataGenerator__ Class:
+Here is full code for __DataGenerator__ Class:
 [https://gist.github.com/burnpiro/c3835a1f914545f2034f4190b1e83153](https://gist.github.com/burnpiro/c3835a1f914545f2034f4190b1e83153)

 ## Summary

 If you're working with complex datasets (or just really large ones) it's a good idea to think about Sequences and create your won Sequence Class for data generation.
-It's efficient (multithreading out of the box) and easy to maintain way you'll appricieate, especially when working with the team of engineres and version controll.
+It's efficient (multithreading out of the box) and easy to maintain way you'll appreciate, especially when working with the team of engineers and version control.

 This code is just an example, your implementation may (and probably will) look different.
 Everything depends on specific problems and structure of the dataset but imho it's a lot easier to define data processing inside class than using C like approach you can find inside Tensorflow guides.